johnosbb/Artificial-intelligence/Embedded/LuckFox_Pico_Ultra_RV1106/examples/rknn_mobilenet_demo/README.md

 }
 ```

-We can wee the output from the process below:
+We can see the output from the process below:

 ```bash
 ./run_demo.sh